A Unified Framework for Inference in Network Models with Degree Heterogeneity and Homophily: Model

-The dependence of the distribution $f(\cdot)$ on the parameters is through an index $z_{ij}^\top \gamma + \beta_i + \beta_j$ as given in the above example.
-This is referred to as single index models in economic literature.
+The dependence of the distribution $f(\cdot)$ on the parameters is through an index $z_{ij}^\top \gamma + \beta_i + \beta_j$ as given in the above examples.
+This is referred to as single index models in econometrics literature.
 We focus on these additive models for computational tractability.
-However, the model developed in this paper can be easily to adapted into the non-additive structure for both effects.
+However, the method developed in this paper can be adapted to the non-additive structure for both effects.